 1911(1st of Tammuz, 5671): Rosh Chodesh Tammuz

-1912: Funeral to be held for Julia Rich New Yorker educator and defender of the underdog including those suffering from consumption and Russian Jewish immigrants at the synagogue in
+1912: The funeral for Julia Richmond the New Yorker who was an educator and defender of the underdog including those suffering from consumption and Russian Jewish immigrants is schedule to be held today.

 1914: Dr Max Raisin of Brooklyn delivered the following address at Berith Dodesh Temple, a Reform Jewish Congregation in which he declared that while some Reform Jews do not proclaim their Zionism, at heart they hope for restoration as a people.